Steps you can take to ensure you are prepared for your API-653 tank inspection.

 Do it yourself cleanings are used to keep costs down.
 The drawback to this approach is the tank may not be cleaned to the specifications required for an inspection.
 The tank may be cleaner than before, but not clean enough to inspect.
 This may also cause unnecessary tension between the inspection team and tank owner if the inspector is unable to perform an inspection.

 Professional cleanings are the standard recommended by Heartland Tank Services.
 These teams have the knowledge and specialized skill to thoroughly clean a tank for an effective inspection.
 While the cost is significant, it is less than the cost of unplanned downtime.
-Small expenses don’t immediately explode into large expenses
+Small expenses don’t immediately explode into large expenses.

 What Does a Clean Tank Look Like?